pweingar/C256Samples/README.md

 * [BouncingSprite](BouncingSprite): Display a sprite on the screen and make it bounce around.
 This demo shows the use of sprites, the MVN instruction, and how to use C256 interrupts to animate the sprite in synch with the screen refresh to avoid "tearing".
+This demo also demonstrates the 320x240 graphics mode as well as hiding the border.

 * [ImageViewer](ImageViewer): Display a picture on the bitmapped graphics screen.
 This project includes a simple Python script to convert a BMP file to assembly files that are included in an assembly program